decred/dcrd/docs/rpc_api_versioning.md

  - The `V1` version of the endpoint, which is now the older version, should be explicitly accessible via `existsaddressv1`.

- - The default method name, `existsaddress` will resolve to the current version of the endpoint which is `existsaddressv2` in this case.
+ - The default method name, `existsaddress` will resolve to the older version of the endpoint which is `existsaddress` in this case.

  This scheme will be enforced via the JSON-RPC type and handler registrations.